HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 between the two is important when calculating reflectance) should also be considered (see also Ruddick et al., 2023).
 To account for these missing uncertainty contributions, a placeholder uncertainty of 2% is added to the systematic independent uncertainty, assuming systematic spectral correlation.
-In the strong atmospheric absorption features (i.e., 757.5-767.5 nm and 1350-1390 nm), an additional placeholder uncertainty of 50% (assuming random spectral error correlation) is added to account for the difference in SRF becoming dominant.
+In the strong atmospheric absorption features (i.e. 757.5-767.5 nm and 1350-1390 nm), an additional placeholder uncertainty of 50% (assuming random spectral error correlation) is added to account for the difference in SRF becoming dominant.